ShogunPanda/cronometro/README.md

 ### TypeScript

-cronometro uses [ts-node](https://www.npmjs.com/package/ts-node) to compile TypeScript files on the fly.

-ts-node and TypeScript are not installed automatically by cronometro (as they are listed in `peerDependencies`) so you need to do it manually.

-To pass the `tsconfig.json` project file to use, use the `TS_NODE_PROJECT` environment variable.
+cronometro can run on TypeScript files.
+Type deletion happens on the fly with no additional configuration required.

+Use the `TS_NODE_PROJECT` environment variable to provide a TypeScript configuration.

 ### API use